 Ricin was used in the 1978 assassination of Bulgarian dissident Georgi Markov.
-The author, who had defected nine years earlier, was jabbed by the tip of an umbrella while waiting for a bus in London and died four days later.
+The author, who had defected nine years earlier, was jabbed by the tip of an umbrella while awaiting a bus in London and died four days later.

-A previous ricin scare hit the Capitol in 2004, when tests identified it in a letter in a Senate mail room that served then-Majority Leader Bill Frist's office.
-The discovery forced 16 employees to go through decontamination procedures, but no one reported any ill effects afterward, Frist said.
+A ricin scare hit the Capitol in 2004, when tests identified it in a letter in a Senate mail room that served then-Majority Leader Bill Frist’s office.
+The discovery led 16 employees to undergo decontamination; none was sickened, Frist said.